auctifera-josed/starprnt/README.md

 callbacks

 ### Print ticket
-The `printTicket(port, ticket, success, error)` function allows to print a given ticket previously formatted, it has two sections (main, removable) it supports some customizations.
+The `printTicket(port, ticket, success, error)` function allows to print a given ticket previously formatted, it supports some customizations.

 #### port*
 The port of the printer. e.g. BT:9100

 #### ticket* **Remember to send it as a string with JSON.stringify()**
 The formatted (as JSON) ticket as follows:

-1.

 ```
 {